njmyers/javascript-monorepo/README.md

 ## Component Size

-`measureComponent: true` measures the clientRect of the wrapped component and adds it to clientRect on this.props.sizes.
+`component: true` measures the clientRect of the wrapped component and adds it to clientRect on this.props.sizes.

 `this.props.sizes.clientRect`